Code-Institute-Submissions/MDA-TimeBank-App/README.md

 Contact: Fionntan Hargey (email: fionntanh@hotmail.com)

 ### Project Overview
-The Markets Development Association (MDA): TimeBank App is a guessing game based on the results of 226 surveys carried out by residents in the Markets area of Belfast themselves regarding community needs and skills.
+The <strong>Markets Development Association (MDA): TimeBank App</strong> is a guessing game based on the results of peer-to-peer research (226 surveys) carried out by residents in the Markets area of Belfast.
+ The research aimed to get a snapshot of priority social, economic and cultural needs in the community as well as a detailed skills audit.

-As participants work their way through the game, they are progressively introduced to the concept of Timebanking and its resonance with the survey results.
+As participants work their way through the TimeBank App, they are progressively introduced to the concept of Timebanking and its resonance with the survey results.

-The MDA: TimeBank App is used at specific community events to generate discussion and interest.
+The TimeBank App is to be used at specific community events to generate discussion and interest.
 It has the capacity, per session, to store useful comments and emails of people who want more information.

 ## Functionality:
 ### Description
-The MDA: TimeBank App has the following functionalities:
+The TimeBank App has the following functionalities:
 <ul>
 <li>Landing Page with Start Game Button and navbar - further info and start</li>
 <li>Animated Challenge Pages</li>